Wondering how to use WooCommerce SEO to drive more targeted traffic to your site, and boost your sales?

 Your slug should always be keyword optimized for what’s on the page.
 In WooCommerce, that means changing a product slug from something like:

-Google Optimize allows you to conduct experiments to see what products and optimization tactics work best on your site.
+Google Optimize allows you to conduct experiments to see what optimization tactics work best on your site.

-To be able to conduct experiments on your WooCommerce site, you need to connect Google Optimize with Google Analytics.
+To be able to conduct experiments on your WooCommerce site, you’ll just need to connect Google Optimize with Google Analytics.
 MonsterInsights’ Optimize addon makes it easy to implement it in just a few clicks.

 We hope this article helped you learn some cool WooCommerce SEO tips to boost your traffic and sales.
 Now, learn How to Set Up WooCommerce Conversion Tracking in Google Analytics.